How long do solar panels last?

 Monocrystalline vs polycrystalline solar panel lifespan

-Black monocrystalline solar panels tend to last up to 40 years, although most don’t come with warranties that exceed 30 years.
-Meanwhile, blue polycrystalline solar panels will start to struggle slightly sooner - usually at the 25-year or 30-year mark - and come with a shorter warranty.
+Black monocrystalline solar panels tend to last between 30-40 years, although most don’t come with warranties that exceed 30 years.
+Meanwhile, blue polycrystalline solar panels will start to struggle slightly sooner - usually at the 25-year or 30-year mark - and these come with a shorter warranty.

 To find out more, check out our guide to why black solar panels are better than blue.